 There are many pages of different types: Home, Pricing, Blog, Style Guide, FAQ, and more.

-5 Best Free Templates
+Five Best Free Webflow Templates

-TileDesign is extremely simple, yet pretty nice.
-It’s for creatives who are looking for the right template to showcase their work.
-It includes a Portfolio page, a CMS, symbols, interactions, blogging functionality, and more.
+TileDesign is extremely simple yet effective.
+It’s for creatives who are looking for a clean template to showcase their work without committing to a paid template.

 Some cool features it includes are a Style Guide page, blog functionality, a CMS, and symbols.

 Over and Out